Fast, Comfortable Care in Your Hour of Need

 Dental emergencies never happen at a good time.
 Maybe you’re experiencing searing sensitivity in the back of the mouth while trying to stay busy at work, or maybe your daughter trips down the stairs and cracks a tooth right before school.
 Whatever your family’s circumstances are, you need help now in these situations.

 At Charlottesville Blue Ridge Dental and Crozet Blue Ridge Dental, our staff always has built-in coverage for emergency situations.
-Dr. Minutella, Dr. Simpson, and Dr. Schoeb are experts at relieving pain fast, and you can trust them to help you get back to your regular routine in record time.
+Dr. Minutella and Dr. Feehan are experts at relieving pain fast, and you can trust them to help you get back to your regular routine in record time.
 We’ll do everything in our power to see you on the same day as your initial call, so don’t hesitate to contact either of our locations.

 If any large pieces of the tooth have come loose, keep them close by and bring them with you to your emergency appointment.
 Facial swelling is likely to occur, but you can minimize it by holding a cold compress against the appropriate cheek.

 Contact us as soon as possible, and then try to place and hold the tooth back in its original socket.
 If the tooth is visibly dirty, other great options are tooth preservation solutions such as Save-A-Tooth or saline.
 If you don’t have any of these options handy, place it in a container of milk.
 The goal is to keep your tooth as moist as possible until you receive treatment for your dental emergency in Crozet.

 You might be able to temporarily reattach a crown with a dab of dental cement.
 However, you should be careful not to chew with any tooth that has lost its restoration.
 It is probable that we will have to provide you with a brand new filling or crown.

 You can reduce your chances of suffering a dental emergency if you:

 - Brush your teeth twice a day